 Dease’s unique blend of curiosity, hard work and optimism has helped him earn worldwide recognition, including

-and residencies at University of North Texas, Scranton University, University of Iowa, Florida State College, Broward College,
+at University of North Texas, Scranton University, University of Iowa, Florida State College, Broward College,

 and many institutions abroad.
-He currently teaches jazz trombone at the renowned Michigan
+He serves as Associate Professor of Jazz Trombone at the renowned Michigan

-State University jazz program, and has also been on faculty at Queens College - CUNY, The New
+State University jazz program, and has also been on faculty at Queens College - CUNY, The New School and Northeastern

-Gordon and Joseph Alessi.
-His associations have run the entire spectrum of musical experience: Alicia Keys,
+and Joseph Alessi.
+His associations have run the entire spectrum of musical experience: Alicia Keys, Paul Simon, Paul